San Francisco, California

 When & Where

-Storywise is run by Sheila Wee who has been a full time professional storyteller since 1999 and has been described as a Godmother of Singapore storytelling.
-She co-founded Singapore’s first storytelling circle and its first professional storytelling company.
-She has taught or mentored most of the storytellers now active in Singapore and is the President of the Storytelling Association (Singapore).
+Sheila Wee has been a full-time professional storyteller for 17 years and has been described as a Godmother of Singapore storytelling.
+She co-founded Singapore’s first storytelling circle, its first professional storytelling company and was instrumental in the development of the Asian Congress of Storytellers.
+She has taught, or mentored many professional storytellers now active in Singapore and is a founding professional member, past vice-president and president of the Storytelling Association (Singapore).